-Regulations 3(2) and (3) of the Regulations provide for the PPF to exercise certain rights under part 26A CA06 as though the PPF were a creditor, and for the PPF to exercise those rights in addition to the pension scheme trustees.
+- 3.5.1.Regulations 3(2) and (3) of the Regulations provide for the PPF to exercise certain rights under part 26A CA06 as though the PPF were a creditor, and for the PPF to exercise those rights in addition to the pension scheme trustees. - 3.5.2.
 However, regulation 3(4) specifically provides for the PPF to exercise, to the exclusion of the trustees, the creditor rights of the pension scheme trustees in respect of voting in meetings summoned under section 901C (1) CA06.
-This means that any vote lodged by the scheme trustees would be invalid.

-The Regulations also require the PPF to consult with the trustees before exercising the voting rights but for this to be meaningful, trustees may require additional time to understand what is being asked.
-Accordingly, directors must factor into their time planning the need for this consultation including, where appropriate, the ability for the trustees to obtain relevant advice from their professional advisers.

-Trustees must ensure that they have the correct level of expertise on their board and have properly qualified professional advisors to address restructuring situations.
+This means that any vote lodged by the scheme trustees would be invalid. - 3.5.3.The Regulations also require the PPF to consult with the trustees before exercising the voting rights but for this to be meaningful, trustees may require additional time to understand what is being asked.
+Accordingly, directors must factor into their time planning the need for this consultation including, where appropriate, the ability for the trustees to obtain relevant advice from their professional advisers. - 3.5.4.Trustees must ensure that they have the correct level of expertise on their board and have properly qualified professional advisors to address restructuring situations.
 This should be addressed no later than the need for the potential restructuring becoming apparent.
-The PPF Trustee and Support Services panel provides experts with a proven background in the issues that will arise who can be engaged by existing trustees to assist them.

-The PPF considers that the trustees' vote (exercised by the PPF) on a RP should have the value of the estimated debt that would be due from the employer if section 75 of the Pensions Act 1995 ("PA95") applied.
+The PPF Trustee and Support Services panel provides experts with a proven background in the issues that will arise who can be engaged by existing trustees to assist them. - 3.5.5.The PPF considers that the trustees' vote (exercised by the PPF) on a RP should have the value of the estimated debt that would be due from the employer if s75 PA95 applied.
 The PPF will submit a claim for the purposes of valuing of the scheme vote at the estimated PA95 s75 level.
-This is because should the RP fail with a subsequent insolvency, a debt will become due under s75 PA95 and that debt will be claimed in the employer's insolvency.
+The reason for this is twofold.
+Firstly, should the RP fail with a subsequent insolvency, a debt will become due under s75 PA95 and that debt will be claimed in the employer's insolvency.
+Secondly, the judgment in Re gategroup Guarantee Ltd [2021] EWHC 304 (Ch) confirms that restructuring plans are "insolvency proceedings".